 - Azure Integration Run Time: Azure Integration Run Time can copy data between cloud data stores and it can dispatch the activity to a variety of compute services such as Azure HDinsight or SQL server where the transformation takes place

 - Azure SSIS Integration Run Time: With SSIS Integration Run Time, you can natively execute SSIS packages in a managed environment.
-So when we lift and shift the SSIS packages to data factory, we use Azure SSIS Integration Run TIme.
+So when we lift and shift the SSIS packages to the data factory, we use Azure SSIS Integration Run Time.

 There is no hard limit on the number of integration runtime instances you can have in a data factory.
 There is, however, a limit on the number of VM cores that the integration runtime can use per subscription for SSIS package execution.